SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 * The AI does not insert keywords into context, so each World Info entry should be a comprehensive, standalone description.
 * To create rich and detailed world lore, entries can be interlinked and reference one another.
 * To conserve tokens, it is advisable to keep entry contents concise.
-* World Info engine is a very powerful prompt management tool.
+* The World Info engine is a very powerful prompt management tool.
 Don't fixate on adding character lore alone, feel free to experiment.

 ### Further reading